oppia/oppia-web-developer-docs/WebdriverIO.md

 Except for cases where an element selector is crafted dynamically, all element selectors should be at the top of a utility file.
 There should be no element selectors in suite files.

-#### Non-Angular pages

-All the protractor code assumes you are working in an Angular webpage.
-If you need to move to non-Angular context (for example in an iframe) then look at the login function of `users.js` or the `embedding.js` test for examples of how to proceed.

 ### Writing robust tests

 #### Flakiness